 Each lesson within the module provides teachers with formative assessment points in order to identify students who need differentiated support.
-These assessments include the "Are You

-Ready?" pre-assessment, the Quick Check, and the "Daily Assessment" task."
+These assessments include the "Are You Ready?" pre-assessment, the Quick Check, and the "Daily Assessment" task."
 The Are You Ready? checks occur at the beginning of a lesson and measure students' understanding of the prerequisite skills for that lesson.
 If students struggle, intervention suggestions are given in the Teacher Edition.
 After the "Module assessment" at the end of each lesson, interventions for individual use or whole class instruction are provided.

 Throughout each 5E-IA lesson, there are multiple points where recommendations and scaffolds are offered.
 For instance, when giving models, teachers have access to a teacher script listing additional ways to think about a concept.
 Questions and possible student answers are also included throughout lessons.
 Sidebar supports in the Teacher Edition identify common student errors and suggestions for how to eliminate errors.
-For example, in Lesson 15.1 on measurement benchmarks, a sidebar support says that some students choose a benchmark that is too small.
-Teachers are given a tip to "remind students that benchmarks are used to estimate, and not find actual measures."
-They help students understand that if it takes a great deal of time to use a benchmark, a larger benchmark should be chosen.
-In Module 6, Lesson 3, students solve subtraction problems using a comparison strip diagram.
-The Go Deeper activity asks students how their answer would be different if given a number that was 1,000 greater.
-This questioning allows for students to connect back to place value, use mental math strategies, and justify their answers.
+For example, in Lesson 2.6, students begin to divide using a two-digit divisor.
+A sidebar support says that when dividing, their subtraction may produce a number that is greater than or equal to the divisor.
+A tip suggests having students compute the result by increasing the corresponding digit in the quotient by 1.
+There are also "Go Deeper" sidebars that help the teacher personalize and extend each lesson.
+In Module 5, Lesson 4, students find a common denominator for two fractions and then the least common denominator by listing out multiples of each denominator.
+The Go Deeper activity asks students to compare the least common multiple of two denominators with their product.
+Students are led to generalize that the least common multiple can never be greater than the product.

 The Teacher Edition also provides targeted extensions at the beginning of each new unit.
 For instance, students can find additional independent activities from the "Enrich Book," the "Graband-Go Differentiated Centers Kit," or "HMH Mega Math."
 The Enrich Book provides an additional extension activity for each lesson.
 The Grab-and-Go Differentiated Centers Kit includes activities that extend mathematical concepts and skills.
-Grab and Go Math Center Activities and practice games are also available throughout the lessons.
+Grab-and-Go Math Center Activities and practice games are also available throughout the lessons.
+Some practice games for Module 9 are Around the Block and Triple Play.
+In Around the Block, players use the spinner to move the number of spaces indicated; the number landed on represents a perimeter.
+Players have a chance to draw as many rectangles as possible with the given perimeter.
+In Triple Play, players use a number cube to find the length, width, and height of a rectangular prism.
+Players use these dimensions to determine volume.